 - Spray a mini muffin pan with cooking spray and then press each ball of dough into the wells, pressing up the sides.

-- Chop the walnuts into pretty fine pieces and then add to a bowl along with the brown sugar, melted butter and egg.
+- Finely chop the walnuts into and then add them to a bowl along with the brown sugar, melted butter and egg.
 Mix the filling together and then fill each muffin well with the filling.
 You might have a little extra filling, but don’t overfill the wells.

 - Bake for 20 minutes and then remove from the oven.
 Let the cookies cool for 10 minutes in the muffin tin and then remove to a plate or board.
 If the topping sticks to the muffin tin, run a knife around to loosen the cookies before removing.